Gromovburg/.github/README.md

-# Welcome to Gromovburg
+# Welcome screen
-We are an independent software and technology organization that is committed to develop affordable and user-friendly software.
+This is a welcome screen for Gromovburg's GitHub profile